ReadOnce Transformers: Reusable Representations of Text for Transformers: Related Work

 \section{Related Work}

-Representation learning approaches are commonly used to extract fixed-length sentence embeddings~\cite{infersent,skipthought} from variable-length text inputs.
+Representation learning approaches are commonly used to extract fixed-length sentence embeddings~\cite{infersent,skipthought,wang-etal-2020-cross} from variable-length text inputs.
 Such fixed length representations have enabled the development of simpler downstream models that do not have to deal with the variable-lengths of textual inputs.
 However, these representations have mainly been used for simple classification tasks on short input texts~\cite{snli:emnlp2015,wang2018glue}.
+The word-level representations from RNNs or transformers are also variable-length, but uncompressed.
+While such representations have been re-used with RNNs~\cite{elmo} and are easy to combine with text input, it is not immediately clear how to combine representations from transformers with text, which is what we propose.

-Recent work~\cite{sentence-bert,quase,Artetxe2019MassivelyMS,dpr} have tried building document-embedding using large-scale language models as well.
-However these fixed-length representations have mostly been built to identify similar documents~\cite{sentence-bert,dpr}.
-These representations have never been used to directly answer questions over them, leaving it unclear whether they capture the key pieces of information in the document.
+Recent work~\cite{sentence-bert,quase,Artetxe2019MassivelyMS,dpr} has tried building document-embedding using large-scale language models as well.
+However these fixed-length representations have mostly been built to identify similar documents~\cite{sentence-bert,dpr} and are not used directly for QA.
+QuASE~\cite{quase}, also used question-answering supervision for transfer learning but do not produce re-usable representations. \citet{Artetxe2019MassivelyMS} learned multi-lingual sentence embeddings that may be able to capture the knowledge present in a sentence but they were designed for BiLSTMs.
+Some large-scale LMs have been especially designed to handle long documents~\cite{yang2019xlnetga,Beltagy2020Longformer,Zaheer2020BigBird} too but need to be pre-trained on large corpora, whereas we can use any pre-trained LM.

-One such approach, QuASE~\cite{quase}, also used question-answering supervision to learn reusable sentence embeddings.
-However, their goal was to transfer the supervision of QA datasets to other tasks via sentence embeddings learned on the source dataset.
-We, on the other hand, focus on compressing the input document while capturing the information content of the document.

-\citet{Artetxe2019MassivelyMS} learned multi-lingual sentence embeddings based on parallel corpora such that just the embeddings of any sentence could be used to translate the sentence.
-These representations would be able to capture the knowledge present in a sentence but they were designed for BiLSTMs. ~\citet{contextual} extend this idea to transformer-based language models but are still limited to only sentences.

-Some large-scale language models have been especially designed to handle long documents~\cite{yang2019xlnetga,Beltagy2020Longformer,Zaheer2020BigBird}.
-These models propose novel architectures that need to be pre-trained on large corpora.
-We present an orthogonal approach to scale existing language models to longer documents without requiring any expensive model pre-training.

-Deformer~\cite{deformer} proposed an alternate approach to scale language models by performing local attentions in the lower layers and then aggregating them in the higher layers.
-However, it is a task-specific model without any re-usable representations.
+Aspects of our work also bears resemblance to domain adaptation~\cite{Daum2006DomainAF}, transfer learning~\cite{transfer} and multi-task learning~\cite{Caruana1993MultitaskLA} but focuses on learning information-capturing representations from transformer-based models that has not been explored by prior work.
+While model distillation~\cite{Hinton2015DistillingTK} can also result in speedups, these techniques are orthogonal and can be easily incorporated in our framework (as we show in our experiments).

 Our goal in this work is to identify the optimal architecture to extract information-capturing re-usable representations.
 At the same time, we also need to find the optimal architecture to use such representation in conjunction with text inputs.
 So at a high level (as shown in Fig.~\ref{fig:intro_fig}), we need to develop two systems: (1) A model to compute the representation, \CtxtEnc\ and (2) A general model for tasks that can consume vector representations and text, \RepText.
 Given the recent success and generality of encoder-decoder models~\cite{radford2018improving,raffel2020exploring,lewis2019bart}, we focus on developing models for such an architecture.
 We present the potential choices for each model, with the final model used in our system indicated by a *.